 Using these three key functions as the starting point of your content marketing triangle, you will start to see your results improve however marginally.
 If you want to improve your results beyond that, it's time to look at the quality of the content you are producing.

 Want to learn how to create effective copy to avoid these content pitfalls?
-Then check out our Copywriting for Digital course.
+Then check out the IDM's Copywriting for Digital course.
 A highly practical course, you will learn the keys skills needed to create effective copy across a variety of digital platforms.